plasmabiscuit/Fraproccino/README.md

 # FRAPROCCINO 0.5 Extension

 FRAPROCCINO 0.5 is a browser extension that assists users with proposal creation and budget management.
-The extension offers the following features:

 - **Proposal Management:**
   Create and update proposals with fields for proposal numbers, dates, titles, and budget details.
-Manage personnel and sponsor information using dynamic UI components.
+Keep all related items grouped by proposal number.

 - **Keep up with Attachments:**
   Upload, preview, and manage attachments.
 Files can be added via drag-and-drop or file input.
-HTML rendering of previews for PDF, DOCX, Excel, and other file types.
+HTML rendering of previews for PDF, DOCX, Excel, and other file types for easy transfer to a webpage other applications.

 - **Budget Management:**
   Import and render budget data from active web pages, display budgets by fiscal periods, and update totals.
-Supports interactive period switching and Excel/PDF previews.
+Supports  period switching and Excel/PDF previews.

 - **Archiving & Console:**
   Archive complete proposals—including  data and attachments—for later retrieval.
 Use a console view to search and load archived proposals.